-Issue/s Progress coach and AP Action Administrative action Student has failed the agreements of the final warning Meeting with parents, progress coach, AP and curriculum Meeting logged and recorded on DAVE following review dates.
-Or: where appropriate.
-This should complement the Letter home to parents from AP/SLT has been suspended due ongoing parental Outlining: to misconduct/plagiarism.
-Has been part of an investigation by the SLT communication that has been taking place throughout this learner's process.
-Reasons for removal of College place
+Issue/s Progress coach and AP Action Administrative action Student has failed the agreements of the final warning following review dates.
+Or: has been suspended due to misconduct/plagiarism.
+Has been part of an investigation by the SLT Meeting with parents, progress coach, AP and curriculum where appropriate.
+This should complement the ongoing parental communication that has been taking place throughout this learner's process.
+Meeting logged and recorded on DAVE Letter home to parents from AP/SLT Outlining: • Reasons for removal of College place